debbiswal/Tech-BITE/PowerShell/Art-1/hostname_from_ip.md

 ## How to get HOST Name from IP

-Below is a powershell script which reads ip list from a file and displays the HOST name.
+Below is a powershell script which reads ip list from a file(iplist.txt) and displays the HOST name.

 Code :